go-niom/niom-docs/docs/overview/in-short.md

 }
 ```

-The function begins by loading the configuration for the app using the AppCfg and FiberConfig functions from the [config](https://github.com/go-niom/niom-sample/tree/master/pkg/config) package .
-Then initialize the server app to served.
+The function begins by loading the configuration for the app using the AppCfg and FiberConfig functions from the [config](https://github.com/go-niom/niom-sample/tree/master/pkg/config) package.
+Then initialize the server app to serve.

 ```go
 func Serve() {